qqwjq1981/data_science_practice/quizzes-en.md

 ## Chapter 5 Data Science Workflow

-#### (***) How should one choose between manual and automated feature engineering?
-In which scenarios is each approach preferable?

-> The choice depends primarily on **domain knowledge** and **feature quantity**.
-Manual feature engineering is generally preferred when domain knowledge is rich, there is a deep understanding of the data, and the number of features is manageable.
-In contrast, automated feature engineering is more suitable when domain knowledge is limited, the dataset is large, manually designing features is costly, and model interpretability requirements are lower.

 #### (**) How can continuous features be bucketed based on data distribution, and what are the pros and cons of distribution-based bucketing?

 > A common approach is to bucket based on data quantiles.
 This method ensures uniform sample sizes across buckets but results in non-integer boundaries and may be affected by distribution drift.